1000oaks/1000oaks.github.io/thoughts/idea.md

 has_children: true
 ---

+Jan 5, 2024

+- After uninstalling **Project SEKAI: Colorful Stage feat.
+Hatsune Miku** and **BanG Dream: Girls Band Party** because of boredness, I have to come up with other methods (multimodal) to inspire myself.
+What would be the NEXT?

 Jan 1, 2024

 - Keep a healthier lifestyle should be an important goal in 2024.
 Frequent colds & coughs severly disrupt my daily life & work.
 Adjusting mood & Focusing on what worthful is 2 steps towards healthier lifestyle.